jtomfarrar/submersible_humidity_sensor/docs/testing_protocol.md

     -   NetCDF files can't have 2 record dimensions, so 2 files might be better able to accommodate the two separate time dimensions for the SHS and the WXT.

+## Preliminary tests with longer adjustment time periods

+### Tom Farrar wrote:
+It would be nice to exceed the "at least" times listed for the various transitions in this first run, especially the 2-min wet and 30-min dry times.
+(This will let us understand what's really required in future runs.)  -Tom

+### de Szoeke, Simon wrote:

+It is a good idea to do some tests to determine the equilibration times, to inform the times in the protocol, which are actually guesses at periods that exceed equilibration times.

+-We know the sensors are equilibrated when they change little, and fluctuate about a stationary mean, for a long time.
+We can gain confidence in this by looking at long time series.

+-The equilibration time is one of the first things we need in order to interpret the tests.
+Once we know the time scale, we can refine the times in the protocol and do more standard (probably shorter) tests.

+-The fluctuations after the temperature has equilibrated to the mean are useful, as they tell us something about the turbulence, independent of the sensor adjustment.

+-It would also be useful to know how long the wet sensor stays wet, and what Twet does as the wick dries out.
+This could be done by running the last test overnight.

+All these are benefits of doing some long tests.
+How long?
+We could try

+5 min equilibration in water and
+2 hours in air

+Ventilation will cut down on the time needed for sensor equilibration.
+I assume ambient ventilation "wind" will be measured by the WXT.